cose-wg/CBOR-certificates/draft-ietf-cose-cbor-encoded-cert.md

    FreshestCRL = CRLDistributionPoints
 ~~~~~~~~~~~

 * Authority Information Access (authorityInfoAccess).
 If all the GeneralNames in authorityInfoAccess are of type uniformResourceIdentifier, the extension value can be CBOR encoded.
-Each accessMethod is encoded as an CBOR ints (see {{IA}}) or unwrapped CBOR OID tags {{I-D.ietf-cbor-tags-oid}}.
+Each accessMethod is encoded as an CBOR ints (see {{IA}}) or unwrapped CBOR OID tags {{RFC9090}}.
 The uniformResourceIdentifiers are encoded as CBOR text strings.

 ~~~~~~~~~~~ CDDL
    AccessDescription = ( accessMethod: int / ~oid , uri: text )